jeffhowarth/cartEdu/src/index.md

-##**Lessons for teaching cartography**

-This site will be a collection of teaching resources, learning activities, and problem-based lessons for cartography.
+This project will provide suggested readings, questions, activities, and tutorials for teaching cartography.
+My goal is to provide a resource for both cartography teachers and students.

-*This is a work in progress.
-I am in the early stages of organizing a number of scattered documents and images into this central repo.*
+*WARNING: This is a work in progress at a very early stage of progress.*

 **Jeff Howarth**
 Associate Professor
 Geography Department
 Middlebury College
 Middlebury, Vermont, USA